eppdyl/cathode-database/README.md

-### Cathode data
+# Cathode data
-This repository contains digitized data of hollow cathodes, and other useful data.
+This repository contains the dimensions and digitized data of hollow cathodes.

-The list of cathodes will grow in time.
 Orifice hollow cathodes currently considered:
 - JPL

     - NSTAR